 Lack of nutrients

 Nutrient deficiencies usually occur in very poor soils.
-It can also occur if the pH of the soil is too high because the roots are then unable to absorb minerals.
+It can also happen if the pH of the soil is too high because the roots are then unable to absorb minerals.

-This can cause the leaves to discolor first and then, depending on the weather, turn yellow or brown.
+Depending on the weather, this can cause the leaves to discolor first and then turn yellow or brown.
 If the weather is hot and dry, the yellowing of the leaves will soon turn brown.
-Also, the growth rate of the tree will slow down.

 How to fix